Comparing next-generation detector configurations for high-redshift gravitational wave sources with neural posterior estimation: Results

 Table~\ref{tab:sky} summarizes the sky localization performance for all detector configurations, showing a clear improvement from the 2L~A configuration, which performs worst, to 2L~MisA~+~CE, which achieves the best results.
 In the latter case, more than 70\% of sources are localized within 100~deg$^2$.

 Figure~\ref{fig:modes} shows that more than 80\% of events exhibit eight sky modes in the $\Delta$ configuration.
 This fraction is substantially reduced for the two L-shaped detector configurations: in the 2L~MisA setup, the occurrence of eight sky modes drops to about 20\% of the events.

-The 2L~MisA configuration exhibits an eight-sky-mode pattern for events lying close to the local horizon corresponding to the midpoint between the two L-shaped interferometers.
+The 2L~MisA configuration exhibits an eight-sky-mode pattern for events located close to the local horizon defined at the midpoint between the two L-shaped interferometers.
 For such events, the time-of-arrival difference is negligible, effectively making the two interferometers colocated \citep{Marsat:2020rtl}.

-The 2L~A setup localizes nearly 30\% of the sources into two distinct sky modes, outperforming the 2L~MisA configuration, where this fraction remains below 10\%.
+The 2L~A setup localizes nearly 30\% of the sources in two distinct sky modes, outperforming the 2L~MisA configuration, for which this fraction remains below 10\%.
 However, the average sky-localization area per mode is significantly larger in 2L~A compared to 2L~MisA.

-None of the ET configurations are able to localize events into a single sky mode unless ET operates as part of a global network that includes either the three LIGO interferometers at A\# sensitivity (including LIGO–India) or CE.
+None of the ET configurations are able to localize events in a single sky mode unless ET operates as part of a global network that includes either the three LIGO interferometers at A\# sensitivity (including LIGO--India) or CE.

+For completeness, Fig.~\ref{fig:bigpanelapp} presents the performance of the considered detector configurations in estimating the remaining parameters, such as optimal S/N, detector-frame chirp mass, mass ratio, the aligned spin components, and inclination angle.
+The overall trend is confirmed, as the $\Delta$ and 2L~A configurations provide the poorest performance, while the 2L~MisA~+~CE setup delivers the most accurate estimates.